 The annual $300 Travel Credit is easily the most lucrative benefit of the Chase Sapphire Reserve card.
 Questions about what it covers and when it resets have been plentiful.
 It’s important to understand the benefit to know if and/or when you should apply.

-Fully monetizing the credit each year will effectively reduce the annual fee of the Sapphire Reserve from $450 to a net $150.
-And since this benefit resets every December–not on your account anniversary– you can receive this benefit twice in the first year.
+Fully monetizing the credit each year will effectively reduce the annual fee of the Sapphire Reserve from $550 to a net $250.
+You can receive this benefit twice in the first year of holding the card.

-Get the card now and use this year’s $300 credit.
-And next year you’ll have a fresh $300 credit to make use of before you have to pay the annual fee for a second time.
+Get the card now and use your initial $300 credit.
+And in a year you’ll have a fresh $300 credit to make use of before the due date of your second annual fee.

 What is Covered

 According to the Offer Details, a statement credit will automatically be applied to your account when your card is used for purchases in the travel category, up to $300 in statement credits annually.
 The Chase Rewards Category FAQ states the following: